6 top tips for long-term saving

 By most financial definitions, "long-term" means at least 10 years.
 The trouble is, as a species, humans tend to be pretty bad at prioritising the distant future over today’s take-away coffee, must-have technology or weekend away.

-To help you afford the big things in life, here are our top 6 tips for long-term savings.
+To help you afford the big things in life, here are our top 6 tips for saving long term.

 1. Set clear goals